 Stephen Pett is the recipient of many teaching awards, at both Iowa State University and the Native American Preparatory School in Rowe, New Mexico, where he taught for two years while on leave from ISU and was selected twice by students there as Teacher of the Year.

-Stephen Pett just completed a novel, The Room of Duplicates, and a collection of stories, The End of Radio.
+Stephen Pett just completed a novel, The Room of Duplicates, and a collection of stories, The Happiest Animal.

 He divides his year between Santa Fe, New Mexico, and the Gunflint Trail in northern Minnesota.